transforming lives since 1963

 Principal Life Schools

 In 1962 my friends were attending Youth for Christ off Main Street.
 They encouraged me to come but there was limited space.
-But I came anyway and hid behind my friends Robert Taylor, Sam Gary and Tony Johnson.
+But I came anyway and hid behind my friends Robert Taylor, Sam Gary, and Tony Johnson.
 My life soon changed in a positive way.
-Irv gave us stability, guidance and taught us weekly lessons on how to have God first in our lives.
-We also ate a good meal.
+Irv gave us stability, guidance, and taught us weekly lessons on how to have God first in our lives [and] ate a good meal.
 Irv gave us the attention and love we needed to feel special.
 I saw Irv do miracles with these kids.
 Even after high school and college, Irv stayed in touch with calls and letters.
 He propelled me to higher levels.
 I love Irv Polk and Lifeline and what they stand for.
 His legacy lives on.

 After getting in trouble at the age of twelve, it was recommended I

 an activity to be involved with and good behavior was the incentive

 was learning the Word of God.

 I couldn’t wait for my night to be at club each week to show Irv I had memorized the scripture.
 Irv made me feel like the most important kid there.
 Irv soon lead me to Christ.
 Decades later my son Steven introduced himself to Irv and shared that he was a Christian because of Irv’s investment in his dad.